RobertParesi/MonarchMoneyTrendReport/FAQ.md

 ![Settings](/images/MM_SettingsDeveloper.png)

+## About Monarch Money Tweaks Extension
+> Safety, Security and Transparency of this extension

 **Monarch Money Tweaks** is a 100% raw JavaScript program and open-source.

 Anyone with coding knowledge can easily read and understand this extension’s functionality.
 It utilizes the Monarch Money GraphQL API, which is integral to the Monarch Money ecosystem.